Hiring Company Secretarial Services Singapore is the Right Move

 11. Other Duties of Company Secretary

-Though the company secretaries are held responsible for statutory compliance & corporate governance of the company, their duties are influenced by their employment contract, qualifications & experience.
+Though the company secretaries are held responsible for the company’s statutory compliance & corporate governance, their extent of duties are influenced by their employment contract, qualifications & experience.
 They can leverage their training such as accounting, legal, etc., for optimizing the company’s work.
 That is why appointing qualified professionals from the corporate secretarial services Singapore makes sense.
 These professionals also take care of the following tasks.

 - Convene and make arrangement for the AGM & EGM.